 - Once the yellow has begun to set up, you can begin making the orange-flavored gelatin.

-- Repeat the instructions as for the lemon jello above, boiling water and mixing it with the powder and vodka.
+- Repeat the instructions using 3 ounce package orange-flavored jello, 1 cup boiling water and mixing it with the powder and 1 cup vodka.

 - Let it cool down as much as possible without letting it set.
 Stir it frequently until it thickens and is barely warm.